Gratitude Reflection Worksheet

 Gratitude activates brain regions linked to dopamine and serotonin—chemicals that play a key role in mood and emotional regulation.
 Practicing gratitude isn't about ignoring pain or pretending everything is okay.
 It’s about seeing the good that exists even alongside struggle, and honoring the moments and relationships that shape us.

 This worksheet helps clients reflect meaningfully across 13 key life areas.
 Use it to foster greater contentment, emotional clarity, and grounded identity.
+Whether you live in Fort Worth, Dallas, Keller, Southlake, Aledo, Weatherford, or Mansfield, this practice can support your emotional and spiritual growth.

 Instructions: